-First of all, what is a Blister?
-How does it occur?
+First of all, what are Blisters?
+How do they occur?

 A small bubble on the skin filled with serum/fluid.
 This pocket of fluid is caused by factors such as friction, burning, new shoes, damp socks and intense activity.
 However during long treks blister formation is mainly due to friction between the skin of the foot and the shoe.

 Avoiding these can save you from a lot of pain on a trek.
-After that ccroll down for a step-by-step explanation.
+After that scroll down for a step-by-step explanation.

 In this video, our trek leader Dushyant Sharma shows you two hacks to use when you know that a blister is about to appear on your foot.

 1. Cut a small piece of Leukoplast, around 2 inches long.

 2. Make 10 identical pieces of the same size and place them on top of each other.